Nikon D850 versus Nikon D810

 The D850 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D810 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.

 So what is the bottom line?
-Which of the two cameras – the Nikon D850 or the Nikon D810 – has the upper hand?
+Is the Nikon D850 better than the Nikon D810 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.